 Allow us to backtrack a bit.

-It is completely unknown how the rise of cryptocurrency will change the world, or if cryptocurrency will continue to take off at all.
-When it really comes down to it, we don’t know where this whole venture is going to take us.
+It is entirely unknown how the rise of cryptocurrency will change the world or if cryptocurrency will continue to take off at all.
+When it comes down to it, we don't know where this whole venture will take us.

 To that end, we will go on a quaint voyage of our own during today's blog post, decrypting some cryptocurrency complexities.
 Oh, and while we are on this topic, it should be noted that Hostwinds accepts various forms of cryptocurrency!

 Generally, 'Bitcoin' comes to mind when cryptocurrency is brought up, but did you know thousands of other cryptocurrencies exist?